About the National Poverty Center

 The National Poverty Center (NPC) at the Gerald R. Ford School of Public Policy at the University of Michigan was established in the fall of 2002 as a university-based, nonpartisan research center.
 We conduct and promote multidisciplinary, policy-relevant research, mentor and train emerging scholars, and inform public discourse on the causes and consequences of poverty.

-- Awards research grants to emerging scholars
+- Awarded research grants to emerging scholars

-- Mentors visiting scholars and postdoctoral fellows
+- Mentored visiting scholars and postdoctoral fellows

 Our recent activities have also been supported with funding from the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services, U.S. Census Bureau, Joyce Foundation, and Charles Stewart Mott Foundation.

 The National Poverty Center is directed by an Interim Steering Committee, chaired by Sandra K. Danziger.